nestjs/docs.nestjs.com/content/fundamentals/dependency-injection.md

 ### Custom providers

 In earlier chapters, we touched on various aspects of **Dependency Injection (DI)** and how it is used in Nest.
 One example of this is the [constructor based](https://docs.nestjs.com/providers#dependency-injection) dependency injection used to inject instances (often service providers) into classes.
-You won't be surprised to learn that Dependency Injection is built in to the Nest core in a fundamental way.
+You won't be surprised to learn that Dependency Injection is built into the Nest core in a fundamental way.
 So far, we've only explored one main pattern.
 As your application grows more complex, you may need to take advantage of the full features of the DI system, so let's explore them in more detail.

 #### DI fundamentals